DandyLyons/notes/content/Library/The Bible (WEB)/21 - Ecclesiastes/Eccles-12.md

 before the silver cord is severed, or the golden bowl is broken, or the pitcher is broken at the spring, or the wheel broken at the cistern,

 ###### v7
-and the dust returns to the earth as it was, and the spirit returns to God who gave it.
+and the dust returns to the earth as it was, and the [[The Holy Spirit|spirit]] returns to God who gave it.

 ###### v8
 "Vanity of vanities," says the Preacher.
 "All is vanity!"